Documents that help us determine the source of funds for a transfer or the purpose of the outgoing payment.

 What documents might you need?

 Depending on the purpose of the transfer, it can vary!
 Sometimes it’s a payslip, sometimes it’s an invoice.
-By following our “Send funds” or “Add money” features, it will show you just what to send us.
+By following our “Send money”, “Receive money” or “Create invoice” features, it will show you just what to send us.
 Easy.

 Would you accept a bank statement?